victormacedo996/calculadoranutricional/README.md

-# calculadoranutricional
+# Nutricional calculator

-1 - Introduction
+# 1 - Introduction

 This script calculates the total energy expendure for hospitalized patients, body mass index and classify the BMI by gender and age.
 The metabolic rate is calculated using Harris and Benedict equation.

-2 - Techinical talking points
+# 2 - Techinical talking points

 This script may be useful to assess the patient quickly, specially in crowded hospitals with low budget.

-3 - Technologies and languages
+# 3 - Technologies and languages

 The repository only uses Python 3.8.

-4 - Setup and use
+# 4 - Setup and use

 The only thing you'll need is to download the source code and run it on your favorite Python IDE.